 By choosing a dual-degree, you can complete a Humphrey School degree and another University of Minnesota graduate or professional degree in less time (typically one year less) than it would take to complete the two degrees separately.

 In addition to the required core courses, MPP students select a set of additional concentration courses and experiences that provide an integrated portfolio of professional preparation.
-You may use the following predesigned concentrations within the field of public policy or create your own selection of courses under the guide of your faculty and professional advisers.
+View all MPP concentration planning forms.